lucidrains/flash-cosine-sim-attention/README.md

 - [ ] bring in a CPU memory efficient version (only for inference, as training does not make sense) using just plain pytorch code
 - [ ] support dimensions of multiples of 16 for query keys and values up to 96 - 128 reserved for A100s
 - [ ] support O(n) 1d dynamic positional bias
+- [ ] bfloat16 support
+- [ ] flexible which type is used for accumulation

 - [x] fix attention bias gradients
 - [x] allow for single-headed key / values, as in PaLM